TERMS OF SERVICE

 10. INDEPENDENT CONTRACTOR STATUS.
 The Company performs this Agreement as an independent contractor, not as an employee of the Client.
 Nothing in this Agreement is intended to construe the existence of a partnership, joint venture, or agency relationship between the Client and the Company.

 a.
 Termination Notice.
-Any Party may terminate this Agreement upon thirty (30) days written notice.
+The Company may terminate this Agreement upon thirty (30) days written notice.
+The Client may terminate this Agreement and/or cancel any bookings at any time.

 c.
 Common Law Rights.
 The rights of the Client under Clause 12 are without prejudice to any other rights that it might have at law to terminate the Agreement or to accept any breach of this Agreement on the part of Company as having brought the Agreement to an end.
 Any delay by the Client in exercising their rights to terminate shall not constitute a waiver of these rights.